zdexter/bearded-bear/README.md

 bearded-bear
 ============

-A parser combinator library for parsing ambiguous left-recursive grammars in polynomial time and space.
+A parser combinator generator library for parsing ambiguous left-recursive grammars in polynomial time and space.

+When finished, this library will read a grammar in some standardized form and output a combinatorial parser.
+I like combinatorial parsers because they are easy to understand and maintain.
+They aren't always the best choice, but this library helps make them a good choice for a wider variety of use cases.

 Built to learn more about Python's set types, memoization, and combinatorial parsing.